Daniel-KM/Omeka-S-module-Next/README.md

 Allow to check if the current page is the home page of the site, like in Omeka Classic.

+#### Breadcrumb

+A breadcrumb may be added on resources pages via the command `echo $this->breadcrumb();`.
+The default partial is `common/breadcrumb.phtml`, so the breadcrumb can be themed.
+Some options are available too.

 #### Previous/Next resources

 Allow to get the previous or the next resources, that simplifies browsing like